production-minds/troop/README.md

 True OOP.
 Fast & transparent.

-Troop provides *base class* and a set of *tools* to build a close approximation of true classes in ECMAScript 3/5.
+Troop provides *base class* and a set of *tools* to build a close approximation of true classes in ECMAScript 5 (operable in JavaScript 1.5 with limitations).
 Troop puts emphasis on:

 - instantiation performance at multiple inheritance
 - code transparency & reflection: no more duck typing